Inland Bays Migratory Fish Passage

-American eels spend their lives in both the freshwater streams and ponds, and in the brackish waters of our bays.
+American eels spend their lives in both the freshwater streams and ponds and in the brackish waters of our bays.
 Eels exit the bays in the fall and travel to the Sargasso Sea, an area roughly between Bermuda and the Caribbean, where they breed and subsequently die.
-The fertilized eggs drift with the ocean currents back towards the Atlantic Coast developing along the way.
+The fertilized eggs drift with the ocean currents back toward the Atlantic Coast developing along the way.

-To help bolster eel populations the CIB constructed an ‘eelway’ at an important dam in the watershed.
+To help bolster eel populations the Center constructed an ‘eelway’ at an important dam in the watershed.
 This eelway allows glass eels to get up and over the dam and into the freshwater habitats they are seeking.
-In April of 2019 the eelway proved successful and thousands of glass eels were observed using the passage device.
+In April of 2019, the eelway proved successful and thousands of glass eels were observed using the passage device.

 This successful and low cost approach has opened up almost 7 miles of habitat that had been blocked for decades.
 Its projects like these that will hopefully rebuild the eel population over time.

 A large number of eels below the dam indicates this was an important place to build an eelway.
 Low cost drainage piping with a small but constant flow of freshwater makes an effective eel passage device.
 The gravel and brick help guide the eels into the mouth of the eelway, and also help to break up the velocity of the water, providing lots of resting and hiding places for tiny glass eels.